microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-contacts.md

 ---

 ### Response
-Here is an example of the response.
+The following is an example of the response.
 Note: The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,